ccmucdenver/ccm-docs/docs/overview.md

     srun --pty -N 1 -n 1 -t 1:00:00 -p math-alderaan /bin/bash -l

     on math-alderaan.
 This will start an interactive shell job on one alderaan core for one hour max and transfer you to that shell session.
+* Sorry graphical web access to run Jupyterhub, Rstudio, or remote desktop does not work yet.